Tyler Lockett says he’s ready to return for Seahawks just two weeks after breaking his hand

 So, all of that means you can probably pencil Lockett back into the lineup after he missed last Saturday’s 24-10 loss at Kansas City.

-Lockett suffered the injury on the third-to-last play against the 49ers when he fell awkwardly when hit by 49ers safety Jimmie Ward while trying to catch a slant pass.
+Lockett suffered the injury on the third-to-last play against the 49ers when he fell awkwardly when hit by safety Jimmie Ward while trying to catch a slant pass.

 He stayed in the game for Seattle’s final two offensive plays of a drive that ended in a touchdown that cut the score to 21-13 — the 49ers then ran out the last 3:35, during which time Lockett was taken to the locker room to get the hand examined.